mmerc00/finalBurgerApp/README.md

 # Burger App

-In this burger app a user is presented with a list of of burger options as well as a choice to create their own.
+In this burger app the user is presented with a list of of burger options as well as a choice to create their own.
 Once devoured or created, they can then re-stock that burger.

 # Built With